millionwaldeab/Android-Testing-Demo/README.md

 For instance the performClick tests the button and if the event is triggered properly and if it handles empty string in this case.
 The test fails if there is no empty string handling mechanism in any way.

-Each unit test should the class and it's function to make sure it's behaving the way it was intended to, by isolating from all system functions and other classes.
+Each unit test should test class and it's functions to make sure it's behaving the way it was intended to, by isolating from all system functions and other classes.
 If a certain behavior depends on the system, those should be mocked using mocking libraries that are freely available out there.
 Here I have demonstrated how to do unit tests in android and will add some behaviors that need to be mocked and I will use Mockito, very popular mocking